chethan62/vsd/docs/cli.md

 ## `vsd`

-Download streams from DASH and HLS playlists.
+A command-line utility and library for downloading DASH and HLS playlists.

 ```
 vsd [OPTIONS] <COMMAND>